-Improv Wisdom Book Synopsis
+Improv Wisdom Book Review

 1. The only real failure is not doing anything. (page 17)

-No matter the circumstance, whether in improv or life, you can only succeed if you take action.
+Whether in improv or life, you can only succeed if you take action.
 When you attempt something and don’t succeed, it’s not that you failed but that you’ve learned.
 And when you try again, you’ll have a better chance of succeeding.
 Failure is not even trying.

 2. [Improvisation] is a method of working. (page 22)